Joma121/SensorScript/README.md

 LSensor page property value

-Okay, this is the Plugin command LSensor is required, as is either event or page.

-You can have any number of properties and values in the Plugin command, but only 1 event or page identifier.
+	LSensor prefix is required for the command to be recognized Any number of properties may be used in a single command.

 	The event identifier is equivilant to using/modifying the event note tag.

 	The page identifier is equivilant to using/modifying a comment tag.

-LSensor off
+LSensor (on/off)

+	Turns on or off both event note and comment sensors in the event.

 LSensor event off

+	Turns on or off event note sensor in the event.

 LSensor page off

-On/Off commands turn all, event level, or comment level sensors on or off respectively.
+	Turns on or off comment sensors in the event.

 Below is a list of the properties and their information: